On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Benchmarks

 \subsection{Preliminaries}

-All benchmarks are implemented in Ca$\Sigma$oS~\cite{Cunis2025} v1.0.0 and are available in the supplementary material~\cite{DARUS-5677_2026}.
-In Ca$\Sigma$oS the SOS problems are parameterized once at the beginning, which we refer as build process with its corresponding build time.
-The actual solve time, is the total time spend in the corresponding iterative procedure.
-We make use of MOSEK \cite{mosek} v11.0.3 as the underlying SDP solver.
-Detailed derivations, system dynamics and considered polynomials are omitted in this manuscript and are provided in the supplementary material~\cite{DARUS-5677_2026}.
-The problems at hand are taken from the literature with some modifications.
+All benchmarks are implemented in CaΣoS~\cite{Cunis2025} v1.0.0 and are available in the supplementary material~\cite{DARUS-5677_2026}.
+In CaΣoS, the SOS problems are parameterized once at the beginning, which we refer as build process with its corresponding build time.
+The solve time is the total time spent in the iterative procedure.
+We make use of MOSEK \cite{mosek} v11.1.8 as the underlying SDP solver.
+As we are not aware of existing benchmarks for nonconvex SOS problems, we make use of several SOS problems arising in systems and control theory with some modifications.
+Hence, detailed derivations of the SOS problem are omitted.
+The system dynamics and the considered polynomials are provided in the supplementary material~\cite{DARUS-5677_2026}.
 If not differently stated, we assume CD is converged if $|f_k - f_{k-1}| \leq \epsilon_{\text{opt}}$, which is equivalent to the scaled termination criterion in~\eqref{eq: scaledOptCon}.
 The maximum number of iterations is set to $N_{\text{max}} = 100$.
+We compare the number of iterations, total computation time (total solve time + solver build time) and final cost for a given problem size.
+We denote the problem size by the number of system states $n$ and the number of constraints $n_\text{con.}$ (both linear and conic constraints) and decision variables $n_\text{dec.}$ of the underlying SDP.
+We report only the problem size of the sequential quadratic SOS approach, as it reflects the overall size.
+In contrast, CD involves multiple smaller subproblems, which may include redundant constraints or variables.
+A detailed breakdown is available in the supplementary material~\cite{DARUS-5677_2026}.

-In the subsequent sections we provide tables, showing the problem size (only for sequential), iteration count, total time (total solve time + solver build time) and cost.
-All results were computed on a computer with Windows 11 and MATLAB 2023b running on an AMD Ryzen 9 5950X 16-Core Processor with 3.40 GHz and 128 GB RAM.
+All results were computed on a personal computer with Windows 11 and MATLAB 2023b running on an AMD Ryzen 9 5950X 16-Core Processor with 3.40 GHz and 128 GB RAM.